salkhokhar/Career-Advice-Chatbot/README.md

 - **Evaluation Metric:**
   F1 Score was used to balance precision and recall.
 - **Results:**
-  The Random Forest model combined with the Bag-of-Words representation delivered the best performance in terms of F1 score and overall accuracy.
+  The Random Forest model combined with the Bag-of-Words representation delivered the best performance in terms of F1 score and computational time.
-- **Hyperparameter Tuning:**
-  A grid search with stratified k-fold cross-validation was performed to fine-tune parameters.

 ## 5. System Integration